More to Explore

 To ensure viable seeds, save seeds from at least 5 plants.
 When maintaining a variety over many generations, save seeds from 20-50 plants.
 If you’re saving seeds for genetic preservation of a rare variety, save seeds from 80 plants or more.

-Beets are a biennial crop that requires vernalization to trigger its reproductive phase.
+Beets are biennial crops that requires vernalization to trigger its reproductive phase.
 In order to flower, plants must be subjected to temperatures below 40 degrees F for at least 10 weeks.

 Overwinter the beets in your garden if your garden meets this requirement and maintains a minimum temperature of 15 degrees F or above.
 Mulch or row cover can help protect the temperatures.
 If overwintering in the garden, sowing should be timed so that the crop will be slightly smaller than full size by winter because young plants are hardier to cold than mature plants.